johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img style="width: 300px" src="/assets/images/diagrams/cs-dist-example.png"></img>
 </div>

 An exact value for string distance that can be reconciled as a threshold "setting" makes building an automated tool a bit easier.
-That is, if two terms are deemed "close enough" by virtue of their _dist_ value being below a predetermined threshold and they have different information in either `E` or `T` then they might be flagged.
+That is, if two terms are deemed "close enough" by virtue of their _dist_ value being below a predetermined threshold and they have different information in either `E` or `T` then they might be flagged [3].

 ## Fuzzy Search